flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 [flyPad Performance Page](../../fbw-a32nx/feature-guides/flypados3/performance.md){target=new .md-button}

 ??? warning "Stable Version Only"
     V-Speeds are normally calculated by a company EFB or other tools.
-Unfortunately, A320neo performance data for V-Speeds alongside other various tools are not publicly available and are guarded by Airbus.
+This feature is not yet available in the stable version.
-    Therefore, the A32NX has a built-in simplified V-Speed calculator, which can be used by simply clicking the LSK next to the V-Speed you want to calculate.
+    Instead, you can simply click the LSK next to the V-Speed you want to calculate, to get V-Speeds from a simplified calculation.

     * Press LSK1L to have the calculated V1 speed appear in the scratchpad.